 Emerging markets offer greenfield opportunities to design and build products and services with innovative twists on their best-in-class equivalents in established markets.
 Whether a company sells basic products or services to challenge low-cost local players or seeks to entice consumers to adopt new products and services comparable to global offerings, competing effectively often requires innovating and localizing, while redesigning product lines, service operations, and supply chains.

-Control the route to market
+Control the route to market in a multichannel world

 Our research underscores the importance in emerging markets of managing how consumers encounter products at the point of sale.
 In China, 45 percent of consumers make purchasing decisions inside shops, compared with just 24 percent in the United States.
 Yet managing the consumer’s in-store experience is an enormous challenge, especially in middleweight cities, where the biggest growth opportunities lie.
 Multinationals should be prepared to build much larger in-house sales operations in these countries and to devote far more time and energy than they do in their home markets to categorizing and segmenting sales outlets and to monitoring the quality of the in-store experience.